AP Week in Pictures: Global

-Elon Musk jumped on the stage as Republican presidential nominee former President Donald Trump spoke at a campaign rally in Butler, Pennsylvania.
+The moon moves past the sun during an annular solar eclipse, debris is strewn on the lake in the aftermath of Hurricane Helene and demonstrators burn representations of the U.S. and Israeli flags in Tehran.

-This photo gallery highlights some of the most compelling images from around the world made or published by The Associated Press in the past week.
+An Israeli tank maneuvers in northern Israel near the Israel-Lebanon border, models wear creations as part of the Louis Vuitton fashion show in Paris and North Korea’s women’s football team members wave to the crowd in Pyongyang.

-The selection was curated by AP photo editor Subramoney Iyer in New Delhi.
+This gallery highlights some of the most compelling images published in the past week by The Associated Press.

 Follow AP visual journalism: